mitkoandrew/mitkoandrew/README.md

 # About project

-The entire project helps the client make a decision about operations in the stock market: Buy / Sell or do nothing with the selected stock or futures.
+The entire project helps the client make a decision about operations in the stock market: Buy / Sell or do nothing with the selected futures.
 It includes three parts:

 -Forecast algorythm